WalterMaroney/Cosmos.Cms/README.md

 ### Why a CMS

 This project began out of a need for a lean, high performance Content Management System that has the capacity to handle extremely high number of users and be highly available.
-It hosted websites built for the fire response of 2019 and COVID 19 response of 2020.
+It hosted State of California websites built for the fire response of 2019 and COVID 19 response of 2020.

 [Please see our blog article](https://cosmos.moonrise.net/blog) that describes the unique architecture of this system.